 Search for Higher Ed Jobs on These 5 Websites

-If you need job advice, you can also use The Chronicle to find job search tips and compare salary data.
+If you need job advice, you can also use The Chronicle of Higher Education jobs board to find job search tips and compare salary data.
 Advice articles include topics about virtual interviews, cover letters, conference tips.
 You can use salary data to discover the likely pay for a given career or position.
 You can even learn if you’re being underpaid in your current job or job offer!
 Overall, The Chronicle offers the perfect job search website for anyone in higher education who needs advice, information, or opportunities.

 The Higher Education Recruitment Consortium, also known as HERC, is a website exclusively for higher ed jobs.
 You can search for jobs by keyword, state (including Canada and international options), or job type (academic/faculty, executive, or staff/administrative).
-You can also search regional HERC websites for jobs in a specific region or state.
+You can also search regional HERC websites for higher ed jobs in a specific region or state.
 If you need help, HERC provides articles and webinars on all topics related to getting a job in higher ed.

 Universities can sign up for HERConnect to post jobs and access resources for recruitment and job retention.
 These resources include articles, webinars, and toolkits for recruiting top staff, promoting diversity and inclusion, and retaining employees.
 Job seekers can also be reassured that universities that post positions through HERConnect will be directed to top applicants and retain a commitment to equitable hiring.
 HERC is thus one of the best websites for higher ed job seekers and recruiters to connect.